dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 # 9. Discussion and evaluation of implementation

-We have now explained how control planes work, how to build an entires system based on control planes, and showed how such a system could be used in pratice.
+We have now explained how control planes work, how to build an entires system based on control planes, and showed how such a system could be used in practice.

 Changing your infrastructure management to paradigm of control planes will make you re-evaluate bla bla bla

-This section will discuss some of the challenges and limitations of this setup.
+This section will discuss some of the challenges and limitations of using kubernetes as an universal control plane.
 These topics will give Eficode a better baseline for discussion pros and cons with their client when discussing if they should move infrastructure built on control planes.

+The discussion topics are:
+- Deployment pipelines
+- Extra cost?

 ## 9.1.
 Build pipelines are still required

-Switching to a GitOps workflow will not eliminate the need of pipelines.
+Switching to a GitOps workflow with ArgoCD or FluxCD will not eliminate the need of pipelines.
 With the demonstrated setup you still need some kind of build-pipeline that runs whenever you have a new version of your app.

 <img src="images/drawings_pipeline-types.png" width="800" />

+> Figure X: Image shows 3 different ways of building deployment systems.

 Classic build/deploy pipelines with kubernetes consist of 3 steps: _build image_, _push image_, and _apply yaml changes_ to kubernetes.
 ArgoCD introduces a new step where the gitops-synced-repo is updated ( - there is no standardized way of updating this gitops-synced-repo, so it usually ends with custom script that pushes a new version to the repo).
 So with ArgoCD there is still 3 steps included in the pipeline: The last step is just replaced with updating a repo instead of apply yaml changes to the cluster directly.